 - Landfill Diversion

 Our work begins at the design phase, prioritizing low-emissions materials, such as responsibly sourced cotton and wood.
 We carry that focus through sourcing, packaging and marketing — from working with suppliers towards lower emissions in manufacturing to adopting sustainable material certifications.
-We apply environmental strategies and targets across both our owned and operated facilities and our supply chain, and we report on our progress in our annual Corporate Responsibility Scorecard.
+We apply environmental strategies and targets across both our owned and operated facilities and our supply chain, and we report on our progress in our annual Impact Report.

 Products & Packaging

 We strive to further minimize the environmental impact of our products and packaging each year.
-We prioritize responsible materials and finishes in our products, including:
+We prioritize responsible materials in our products, including:

 - 100% GREENGUARD company-produced Pottery Barn Kids bedroom and nursery furniture as of 2020

 We also prioritize recycled and preferred fiber alternatives, such as REPREVE polyester made from 100% recycled plastic bottles and TENCEL™ fibers made from Forest Stewardship Council(R)-certified wood pulp.
-To guide our responsible sourcing initiatives, we work closely with many third-party certification organizations that verify our commitments to Organic, Sustainably Sourced, Fair Trade, Handcrafted, and Certified Nontoxic products.
+To guide` our responsible sourcing initiatives, we work closely with many third-party certification organizations that verify our commitments to Organic, Sustainably Sourced, Fair Trade and Handcrafted products.
 Learn more here.

 GHG Emissions Reduction

 Greenhouse gas emissions (GHGs) are increasingly the focus of public concern for the welfare of our environment.
 Reducing emissions by increasing efficiency provides us with significant cost savings (a competitive advantage) and supports our commitment to reducing our environmental impact.
 We’ve made big strides in emissions reduction in our operations.
 While our revenues have increased, we’ve reduced our carbon intensity year-over-year since 2011.
-We’re currently researching science-based targets (SBT) while working closely with our suppliers to support their energy and water reduction programs.
-As part of this process, we conducted a comprehensive Scope 3 assessment with third-party experts, Anthesis, in early 2020, which will inform our ongoing climate and energy strategy.
-Additionally, in 2020, we made our first public CDP Climate Disclosure submission, the full content of which can be accessed here.
+In 2020, we conducted a comprehensive Scope 3 assessment with third-party experts, Anthesis, and made our first public CDP Climate Disclosure submission.
+In 2021, we expanded our Climate disclosure and submitted our first public CDP Forests disclosure.
+All of our CDP Climate and Forests submissions can be accessed here.
+In 2021, we announced a Science-Based Target (SBT) for emissions reduction by 2030.
+Measured against a 2019 baseline, our goal is:

 Supply Chain Environmental Responsibility

 Our focus on certified sustainable materials began in 2008 with our long-term Global Forest & Trade Network partnership, and we formalized our process in 2010 with a sustainable supply chain strategy.
 Since then, we’ve set increasingly ambitious goals for environmentally and socially responsible labor and materials.
 All of our suppliers are expected to follow applicable environmental laws and regulations in the country of operation, adopt reasonable measures to mitigate negative operational impacts on the environment, and strive to continuously improve environmental performance.
-To learn the details of our environmental compliance standards, see our Climate & Energy Policy.
+The Higg Index Facility Environment Module (FEM) is mandatory for our top suppliers and we are using the data from the Higg FEM to help our suppliers track and set reduction targets aligned with our Science-Based Target.
+To learn the details of our environmental compliance standards, see our Environmental Policy.

 Third-Party Certifications and Memberships